Jarmander333/definitely-super-secure-password-generators/README.md

   * `password3`
   * `password4`
   * And so on...
+* Pull Requests should be in a readable format saying what languages are being added
+  * For example... "[Username]-C-Python-JavaScript"
 * I'll add more as I figure more out.

 For now we have: